 To make the diet easier to follow, have your child:

 - Eat 5 to 6 small meals each day.

 - Eat slowly.

 - Chew food well.

 - Drink plenty of liquids with meals.
+Avoid using a straw when drinking liquids.

 - Drink homemade milkshakes or store-bought nutrition drinks for extra calories and protein.